openfisca/openfisca-doc/coding-the-legislation/legislation_parameters.md

 In this case, `parameters(period).housing_benefit[zone]` would raise en error, whatever `zone` contains, as **the homogeneity condition is not respected**: `housing_benefit.zone_1` is a node, while `housing_benefit.coeff_furnished` is a parameter.

-To solve this issue, the good practice would be to create an intermediate node `amount_by_node`:
+To solve this issue, the good practice would be to create an intermediate node `amount_by_zone`:

 `housing_benefit.yaml` content: